Double Yellow is a new theatre company founded by Lily Howkins and Megan Smith.

 Megan SmithMegan is an actor, comedian and writer.

-Following on from the success of Girl on Girl, Megan has written her second play Bourne, which will be performed at The Vaults Festival in March 2020.
+Following on from the success of Girl on Girl, Megan wrote her second play Bourne, which was performed at The Vault Festival in March 2020.

 Theatre credits include: Pinocchio (Strike a Light), The Unburied (Rose Lipman Building), The Last Day (Old Red Lion Theatre), Loot (Tara Arts Theatre), As if you were Infinite (White Bear Theatre).
 TV and film credits include: Sketchy as F**k (BBC comedy pilot) and Mother Knows Best(Cuckoo Bang).